allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-packages/lib/security-packages/lambda/vpc-security/README.md

 - Validate that AWS::Lambda::Function resources specify the VpcConfig property during deployment
 - Ensure Lambda functions specify both subnet IDs and security group IDs in their VPC configuration
-- Optionally validate that VPC configurations use only approved VPCs

 ### Detective Controls